njustesen/botbowl/docs/a2c-pathfinding.md

 # Reinforcement Learning V: Pathfinding Assistance

-The new pathfinding-assisted move actions in FFAI allow bots to move players to any reachable square on the board.
+The new pathfinding-assisted move actions in botbowl allow bots to move players to any reachable square on the board.
 When activating a player action other than the block actions, safe paths will be computed for all the reachable squares.
 Each path will have a probability of success associated to it, or a number of block dice if the path ends with a block action during a blitz move.
 Similarly, the catch roll target is given for handoff moves.

 # Enabling Pathfinding Assistance

-The pathfinding-assisted move actions are disabled by default in the FFAI gym environments but can be enabled by calling:
+The pathfinding-assisted move actions are disabled by default in the botbowl gym environments but can be enabled by calling:

 ```python
 env.config.pathfinding_enabled = True